JermelWatson/DrLove_user_interface/README.md

 # DrLove_user_interface

+# Name of application: Dr. Love

+**Project Overview**

-a comprehensive and flexible mobile application interface.
-The application we designed is a dating advice application that allows users to share their experiences, insight, and point of view about relationship topics, issues, and Ideas.
-The user interacts with the application as one would with a social media application where they are able to make friends, chat, and message their friends, and scroll along a main feed.
-This allows for our users to learn from the ideas and input of other users.
+*Collaborated with peers to design a comprehensive and flexible mobile application interface.

+*The application we designed is a dating advice application that allows users to share their experiences, insight, and point of view about relationship topics, issues, and Ideas.

+*The user interacts with the application as one would with a social media application where they are able to make friends, chat, and message their friends, and scroll along a main feed.

+*This allows for our users to learn from the ideas and input of other users.
 This application is designed to be a touch interface, where all expected inputs will be through the devices’ touch screen ability.
-The target audience for this application is males and females, ages 15 – 85 across all relationship statuses whether single, dating, married, divorced and everything in between.
-The great thing about Dr. Love is that its interface is designed to be familiar with other social media applications but with an easier mode of operation and predictability.